 Between Applications of Water-Based Polyurethane on Your Floors, Will You Need to Sand?

-It is recommended by most brands, that you should sand the polyurethane between each coat applied, but make sure the coat has completely dried before taking any sandpaper to it.
-Give the surface a light sanding, using a fine grit sandpaper.
+It is recommended by most brands that you sand the polyurethane between each coat that is applied, but make sure the coat has completely dried before taking any sandpaper to it.
+Give the surface a light sanding using a fine grit sandpaper.
 The sanding creates traction that assists the following layer to adhere.

 How Long Does It Take For Water-Based Polyurethane to Dry on Hardwood Floors?